Financing for small business energy efficiency projects

 - nonprofit organizations

-At least 70% of the credit-enhanced financed amount must be Energy Savings Measures or demand response.
+At least 70% of the credit-enhanced financed amount must be Energy Saving Measures or demand response.
 Up to 30% of the credit-enhanced financed amount may fund nonenergy efficiency improvements.
-Financing for distributed generation (DG) improvements, like solar photovoltaic (PV), may be included but will not receive a credit enhancement.
+Additional nonenergy improvements may be financed, but that portion of the financing will not receive a credit enhancement.
+Financing for distributed generation (DG) improvements, like solar photovoltaic (PV), may be financed but will not be credit-enhanced.

 Financial products supported

-Owned or leased property must receive electric and/or gas service from any of the following investor-owned utilities:*
+The eligible property may be owned or leased.
+The eligible property must receive electric and/or gas service from any of the following investor-owned utilities:*

 - Pacific Gas and Electric Company (PG&E®)